fabacab/inline-gdocs-viewer/readme.txt

     [gdoc key="ABCDEFG" linkify="no"]

 You can pre-process your Google Spreadsheet before retrieving data from it by passing a [Google Charts API Query Language](https://developers.google.com/chart/interactive/docs/querylanguage#Language_Syntax) query to the shortcode's `query` attribute.
 This lets you interact with the data in your Google Spreadsheet as though the spreadsheet were a relational database table.
-For instance, if you wish to display the team that scored the most goals on your website, you might use a shortcode like this to query your Google Spreadsheet and display the highest-scoring team:
+For instance, if you wish to display the team that scored the most goals on your website, you might use a shortcode like this to query your Google Spreadsheet and display the highest-scoring team, where the team name is the first column (column `A`) and that team's score is the second column (column `B`):

-    [gdoc key="ABCDEFG" query="SELECT team WHERE max(goals)"]
+    [gdoc key="ABCDEFG" query="select A where max(B)"]

 Queries are also useful if your spreadsheet contains complex data from which many different charts can be created, allowing you to select only the parts of your spreadsheet that you'd like to use to compose the interactive chart.

-= Embed and view documents online without leaving your blog =

-You can supply the URL of any file online to load a preview of that document on your blog.
+You can also supply the URL of any file online to load a preview of that document on your blog.
 To do so, supply the file's URL as your `key`:

     [gdoc key="http://example.com/my_final_paper.pdf"]